About our Club

-The Arkansas Schutzhund Club was established in 1990 as a member club of our parent club "DVG America" (KG-Midwest Region) While our club's name reflects the old sport name of "Schutzhund" (German for "protection dog") we have evolved along with the sport into what is now the (Internationale Gebrauchshund Pruefung) or an "IGP" club and follow the established and current FCI IGP rules and guidelines.
+The Arkansas Schutzhund Club was established in 1990 as a member club of our parent club "DVG America" (KG-Midwest Region) While our club's name reflects the old sport name of "Schutzhund" (German for "protection dog") we have evolved along with the sport into what is now the (Internationale Gebrauchshund Pruefung) or an "IGP" club and follow the established FCI RULES.

 We have members with several dog breeds, of all skill levels from novice to national competitors.
 Along with varying levels of experience our members train and support many different training methods.
 If you are new to dog training, we know how intimidating it can be the first time you step out on the field with your dog.
 Our club atmosphere is friendly, patient and supportive.
 We encourage you to ask questions and participate while we share experiences, stay open minded and offer constructive criticism to help each other improve our training.
 We all work hard to achieve our training goals, strengthen our bond with our dog and have fun.